Book – Stillness is The Key (Summary)

 Published in – 2019

-“Stillness is not an excuse to withdraw from the affairs of the world.
-Quite the opposite—it’s a tool to let you do more good for more people”
+“Stillness is not an excuse to withdraw from the world’s affairs.
+Quite the opposite—it’s a tool to let you do more good for more people.”

-One of the best lines in the book that shows stillness is not limited to monks anymore and is very much streamlined and is indeed need of the hour for each of us to lead a peaceful happy life.
+One of the best lines in the book that shows Stillness is not limited to monks anymore and is very much streamlined and is indeed the need of the hour for each of us to lead a peaceful, happy life.

-Ryan talks about the significance of stillness in our day-to-day life.
-I like his writing style and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.
+Ryan talks about the significance of Stillness in our day-to-day lives.
+I like his writing style, and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.

 About the Author –